danielgtaylor/python-betterproto/README.md

   - add `<name>.proto`  with a message called `Test`
   - add `<name>.json` with some test data

-It will be picked up automatically when you run `pipenv test`
+It will be picked up automatically when you run the tests.

 - See also: [Standard Tests Development Guide](betterproto/tests/README.md)